American Flag Size & Proportions Calculator

 Element Dimensions & Positioning

-How to Calculate the Size of the Flag of the United States and the Elements on It
+How to Calculate the Size of the United States Flag

 The size and proportions of the American flag and the elements on it such as the Union, stars, and stripes are governed by executive order 10834 dated August 21, 1959.
-Signed by Dwight David Eisenhower, the executive order sets standard dimensions for the flag and standard proportions and positions for the flag elements.
+Signed by Dwight David Eisenhower, the executive order sets the standard dimensions, standard proportions, and positions for the flag elements.

 While this order defines standards for the size of the flag used by government agencies, the size of flags for personal use may vary.
 A 3′ × 5′ flag is the most common size for personal use.